brenns10/dpath/README.md

 ```

 Currently I have a lexer and parser implemented.
 The main program will attempt
 to parse the expression, outputting tokens as it parses.
-If no error message is
+After parsing, it will
-produced, the expression parsed successfully.
+output a (rather cryptic looking) parse tree, or an error.

 To try it, clone this repo and run the following.